andrewzchen66/HistoMaps/README.md

 "npm install playwright"
 "npx playwright test"

-We performed specific tests that would execute on load of the web app to test that the initial format of the page is accurate and all the components exist.
+We performed specific tests that would execute on-load of the web app to test that the initial format of the page is accurate and all the components exist.

-We also wrote unit tests to test the specific functionality when mode, load_file, view, and search commands are entered.
+We also wrote "unit tests" to test the specific functionality when mode, load_file, view, and search commands are entered.
 This ensures that the functionality of these commands in isolation produce the expected UI results, both for successes and errors.
-An example of this for mode would be testing that the initial mode is brief, calling mode brief would keep it brief, and calling mode verbose would switch to verbose.
+An example of this for mode would be testing that the initial mode is brief, that calling mode brief would keep it brief, and that calling mode verbose would switch to verbose.

 We also implemented "integration tests" where we could make numerous calls to different commands in sequence to test their interactions with each other.
-An example would be loading a file then viewing it, then loading different file and viewing the new file.
+An example would be loading a file then viewing it, then loading a different file and viewing the new file.
 This testing scheme enables us to test the functionality's depth through detailed testing of edge cases for each command, as well as breadth through integrating various sequences together.